nicolasriverocorvalan/ethernaut-with-foundry/26-DoubleEntryPoint/README.md

 ## Vulnerability

-The vulnerability in the `DoubleEntryPoint.sol` contract arises from the interaction between the `CryptoVault`, `LegacyToken`, and `DoubleEntryPoint` contracts, specifically through the use of delegate calls and the manipulation of the `msg.sender` value.
-Here's a step-by-step explanation of how the vulnerability can be exploited:

-1. `CryptoVault` contract is designed to hold tokens, including a special token represented by the `DoubleEntryPoint` contract (DET).
-The `LegacyToken` (LGT) contract is another token that can delegate its transfer function to the `DoubleEntryPoint` contract.

-2. `LegacyToken` contract has a function `delegateToNewContract` that allows it to set the `DoubleEntryPoint` contract as its delegate.
-This means that calls to `LegacyToken.transfer` can be forwarded to `DoubleEntryPoint.delegateTransfer` via the delegate mechanism.
+1. Initial setup:
+   1. `CryptoVault` holds DET tokens and possibly other ERC20 tokens.
+   2. `LegacyToken (LGT)` is an ERC20 token with an added delegation feature.
+   3. `DoubleEntryPoint` is another ERC20 token (`DET`) that implements `DelegateERC20^ for delegation purposes and has a reference to `CryptoVault`.
+2. Safeguard:

-3. `CryptoVault` has a `sweepToken` function intended to allow the transfer of any token except its underlying token (to prevent draining the vault of its primary asset).
-However, this function does not account for the possibility of delegate calls changing the execution context.
+   1. `CryptoVault` has a `sweepToken` function designed to transfer any ERC20 token it holds to a predefined recipient, except for its underlying token (`DET` in this case), to prevent draining the vault of its primary asset.

-4. The attacker convinces the vault to call `sweepToken` with the `LegacyToken` (LGT) as the target.
-The `sweepToken` function checks that `LGT` is not the underlying token and proceeds.
-It then calls `LegacyToken.transfer`, intending to transfer all `LGT` tokens to a recipient.
-Since `LegacyToken` has `DoubleEntryPoint` set as its delegate, the call is forwarded to `DoubleEntryPoint.delegateTransfer`.
+3. Attack:
+   1. The attacker notices that `LegacyToken (LGT)` can delegate its transfer function to another contract (`DoubleEntryPoint`) through `delegate.delegateTransfer`.
+   2. The attacker invokes `sweepToken` on `CryptoVault`, specifying the `LGT` token as the token to sweep.
+   3. `CryptoVault` checks if `LGT` is the underlying token (`DET`), which it's not, so it proceeds.
+   4. `CryptoVault` calls `LGT.transfer`, intending to transfer LGT tokens.
+4. Exploiting the delegation:
+   1. `LegacyToken`'s `transfer` function is overridden to delegate the transfer to `DoubleEntryPoint` if a delegate is set.
+   2. The call becomes `DoubleEntryPoint.delegateTransfer`, with the `to` parameter being the `sweptTokensRecipient`, the `value` being `CryptoVault`'s total balance of `LGT`, and `msg.sender` being `CryptoVault`.
+5. Bypassing Safeguards:

-5. In `DoubleEntryPoint.delegateTransfer`, the `onlyDelegateFrom` modifier checks that `msg.sender` is the `LegacyToken` contract, which is true in this case.
-The `fortaNotify` modifier is designed to detect suspicious transactions but does not prevent the execution if the `LegacyToken` is the caller.
+   1. In `DoubleEntryPoint`, the `delegateTransfer` function checks if `msg.sender` is the `LegacyToken` contract, which it is, thus bypassing the `onlyDelegateFrom` modifier.
+   2. The `fortaNotify` modifier is designed to interact with a `Forta` detection bot but does not prevent the transfer.

-6. The `delegateTransfer` function in `DoubleEntryPoint` executes, transferring `DET` tokens from the `CryptoVault` to the specified recipient.
-This effectively drains the `CryptoVault` of its `DET` tokens, bypassing the check in `sweepToken` that was supposed to prevent this exact scenario.
+   3. `DoubleEntryPoint` then transfers `DET` tokens (the underlying asset of `CryptoVault` that was supposed to be safeguarded) to the specified recipient, effectively draining the vault of its primary asset.

 ## Attack